 How Dogs Can Help Children With Special Needs

 Children with many conditions have dogs or other pets that offer the care and support they need.
 Here are a few of the most common reasons children have a dog to help them with daily activities:

 Assistance With Autism

-Autism is a range of conditions that cause a child to experience challenges with repetitive behaviors, social skills, and verbal and non-verbal communication.
+Autism is a range of conditions that cause a child to experience repetitive behaviors, social skills, and verbal and non-verbal communication.
 Autism affects one in every 59 children in the United States and can cause the child to have outbursts of behaviors that can be challenging to control.
-Many children with autism go to classrooms with special education teachers who are trained in applied behavior analysis and other specialized skills.
+Many children with autism go to classrooms with special education teachers trained in applied behavior analysis and other specialized skills.

 Detecting Diabetic Changes